Impact

 Risk and Exploitability

 The CVSS score of 7.8 reflects a high severity risk.
-EPSS information is not available, so the exploitation probability cannot be quantified.
+The EPSS score of < 1% indicates a low exploitation probability.
 The vulnerability is not listed in CISA’s KEV catalog.
 The likely attack vector is local, requiring an authenticated user context; an attacker can trigger the flaw by interacting with the Ancillary Function Driver for WinSock through a process that loads the driver, thereby gaining higher privileges.

 OpenCVE Enrichment